Gassandrid/ewan.my/content/Thoughts/Consuming and Choosing Content Effectively.md

 - categories of content
 	- reading, watching, and "trees"
 	- trees are laberythns, these can be "rabbit holes" of content acitivty online(following hyperlinks and building the representation), evergreen notes, AND obsidian vaults.

+Beyond the more novel "modes" framework, I also need to consider the types of content that I am being exposed to.
+I have found that for myself and others of my generation, videos and explainers have taken hold more often than classical literature.
+I use to think this was the problem, but looking at the actual content, there are youtube videos that are much longer form, and take on the style of a college lecture which require active mode engagement.
+Inversely, I find that while reading is a really good hobby and makes me think in ways that I love, a lot of reading doesnt make me engage with content and just lets my [[Default Mode Network]] wander about the elegance of the ideas presented.
+While I love it, I have found that [[Gödel, Escher, Bach]] has me in this state of thinking rather than having to puzzle over the contents of a excerpt.

+---

+## How Do I Fix My Content Consumption

+I have already taken the first step, which is cutting out ultra short form content like instagram reels.
+While there were a lot of interesting math reels there that explained concepts effectively and intuitively, I have found it has lead me to "vibing out" the shortest path to understanding without really engaging with the tasks the content demands.

+Obviously I need to find a way to not only balance categories of content ( some reading, some watching, and some traversing ), but also the modes of content ( long form youtube lectures, real papers and textbooks instead of "enjoyment" reading ).

+I think the best solution, while still a little jank, is to create a kanban board for things that I am consuming.
+This is a necessary middle ground as I need to be able to return to a piece of content without forgetting about it halfway, which happens so often with anything longer than 10 minutes.
+For active mode consumption content, you **NEED** to return to it several times, each time with a new pair of eyes, until you build that passive-adjacent intuition for the material.

+The kanban board will have to serve as a "curation" of content to *focus* on

+In addition, because of the nature of active mode consumption, the tasks will have to support expansion of research into supplemental material.
+A great example is [[Default Mode Network]] research, as while I have started with the works from [[Yana Log Notes]] and Wikipedia, it has become apparent that watching other long form lectures like [[The Unique Cytoarchitecture and Wiring of The Default Mode Network]], while still dense and difficult, are needed for that intuitive understanding.
+Thus, these "curation" cards on the kanban may contain **multiple** pieces of media